OwenCrucefix/Battleships/README.md

 This is just a program I started in a computer Science lesson and have decided to work on as a background project.

 #Usage of scripts
-You may use any of the scripts in this program however if you take anything large you must credit me for everything that you take, except the typing functions, that goes to Finlay Haggar
+You may use any of the scripts in this program however if you take anything large you must credit me for everything that you take, unless I state I didn't make it in the Sources section.

 #Sources
 Typing functions: https://github.com/Fhaggar